JaapvanEkris/openrowingmonitor/docs/installation.md

 ## Hardware Installation

-Basically all that's left to do is hook up your sensor to the GPIO pins of the Raspberry Pi and configure the rowing machine specific parameters of the software.
+Next step is is to hook up your sensor to the GPIO pins of the Raspberry Pi.
 Please check the [supported rower list](Supported_Rowers.md) if your machine requires additional electrical modification.

 Open Rowing Monitor reads the sensor signal from GPIO port 17 and expects it to pull on GND if the sensor is closed.
 So your wiring probably looks like this: